BalticMicrosoftDevelopersCommunity/letsbuild-2021/2.MVC-and-frontend-development/Topic Highlight/README.md

 # Topic Highlight

- The goal of the sessions is to build an ASP.NET MVC Core application, demonstrating basic approaches and practices:
+ The goal of the session is to build an ASP.NET MVC Core application, demonstrating basic approaches and practices:

 * what is ASP.NET MVC Core
 * how to create an ASP.NET MVC Core application